 What Is a Data Strategy Framework?

-This is a structured set of guidelines or principles that outline the processes, tools, technologies, and governance structures required to manage data effectively across an entire organization.
+This is a structured set of guidelines or principles developed through a data strategy development process, outlining the processes, tools, technologies, and governance structures required to manage data effectively across an entire organization.
 It provides the foundation for understanding and organizing complex systems and processes, serving as a skeleton that outlines key components and their relationships.

 Data Strategy Framework is the first step for effective data management strategy, ensuring that data is collected, stored, processed, and analyzed in close alignment with the organization’s strategic goals while maintaining compliance with regulatory requirements.